 The analysis of a genome-wide, CRISPR-Cas9, loss-of-function screen of 89 human COAD, LUAD, and PAAD cell lines revealed cellular processes and individual genes with differing degrees of essentiality associated with specific KRAS alleles.
-The goal of this analysis was to identify potential allele-specific drug targets, progressing the concept of precision medicine to incorporate the KRAS mutation of a patient’s tumor, the relevance of which is discussed below.
-The next step is to reproduce these findings in the original and new cell lines.
-Further, the resulting targets can be validated in more biologically relevant systems such as organoid or mouse models.

-Here, we conducted a relatively brief analysis of the integrated results from the comutation and dependency analyses.
+The goal of this analysis was to identify potential allele-specific drug targets, progressing the concept of precision medicine to incorporate the specific KRAS mutation in a patient’s cancer, the relevance of which is discussed below.
+We also conducted an analysis of the integrated results from the comutation and dependency analyses.
 Specifically, we focused on the interaction between KRAS G12C and STK11 because of the previously documented importance of this tumor suppressor, but it is just one instance of the greater pattern where slight variations to the oncogenic properties of mutant KRAS has far reaching effects.
 We hypothesize that the differing properties of the KRas mutants result in changes to the behaviour of the local signaling network that propagate out to more distal regions of the cellular PPIN.
 These network effects "prime" diverse cellular processes to become comutated or essential for the tumor.

 The first claim is evidenced by the fact that the different mutant forms of KRas demonstrate distinct kinetic properties regarding GTP hydrolysis and GDP exchange, further complicated by the various preferences of the alleles to interact with GAPs and GEFs.6,7 For instance, KRas G12C exhibited a higher intrinsic rate of GTP hydrolysis than the other common G12 and G13 alleles, though in the presence of P120GAP, the alleles had more similar rates, with KRas G12A, G12D, and G13D all hydrolyzing GTP faster than G12C.6 Further, our lab and others have demonstrated the A146T mutant had a higher rate of exchange of GDP for GTP than both WT KRas and the G12D mutant.8–11 This mutant form also had a greater response to interactions with the GEF SOS1 compared to the two other proteins.
-Recently, the identification of maintained interaction between KRas G13D and the GAP NF-1 has been proposed as an explanation for continued sensitivity of KRAS G13D-mutant tumors to anti-EGFR treatment.21–23

 The effects of these differential kinetics likely result in differences in the immediate signaling behavior of the mutant KRas protein.5,19 For instance, Q61L/R mutations achieved greater activation of the MAPK pathway than G12D/V mutations in LUAD cell lines.91 Further, expression of G12C mutant KRas resulted in greater concentration of phospho-ERK compared to G12D or G12V.92 There are also examples of the KRas mutant proteins having different binding preferences.
 While all of the G12 and Q61 mutants had greater affinity for the Ras Binding Domain (RBD) of Raf than WT KRas, the range extended from a 120 % to a 734 % increase over the WT affinity.6 Also, LUAD cell lines expressing KRas G12D demonstrated increased activation of Akt via phosphorylation at T308 and S473, while KRas G12C had increased interactions with RalA and RalB.
 Other physical properties of KRas, such as dimerization, nanoclustering, and interactions with the cell membrane, have yet to be studied in an allele-specific fashion, though additional distinctions may be found.